flekschas/jupyter-scatter/paper.md

 scatter.color(by='Population', map='magma', norm=LogNorm(), order='reverse')
 ```

-To aid interpretation of individual points and point clusters, Jupyter Scatter offers support for legends, axis labels, and tooltips.
-The features are activated and customized via their respective methods.
+To aid interpretation of individual points and point clusters, Jupyter Scatter includes legends, axis labels, and tooltips.
+These features are activated and customized via their respective methods.

 ```py
 scatter.legend(True)